 The company still expects to invest in new machinery in the future and energy usage will therefore be a big part of the choice of brand and which machine that should be invested in.

-Preparation for additional charging stations have been made and foundation for up to 28 charging stations are in place.
-The company expects to increase the existing 4 charging stations with additional 4 during 2023/24
+Additional charging stations have been implemented and foundation for up to 28 charging stations are in place.
+The company increased the existing 4 charging stations with additional 4 during 2023/24 in Roskilde site and 2 in Assentoft.